 Robert C. Hutchinson

-Robert C. Hutchinson was a former police chief and deputy special agent in charge with the U.S. Department of Homeland Security (DHS), Homeland Security Investigations in Miami, Florida.
-He retired in 2016 after more than 28 years as a special agent with DHS and the legacy U.S. Customs Service.
-He was previously the deputy director of the agency’s national emergency preparedness division and assistant director for its national firearms and tactical training division.
-His numerous writings and presentations often address the critical need for cooperation, coordination, and collaboration between public health, emergency management, and law enforcement, especially in the area of pandemic preparedness.
+Robert C. Hutchinson, a long-time contributor to Domestic Preparedness, was a former police chief and deputy special agent in charge with the U.S. Department of Homeland Security (DHS), Homeland Security Investigations in Miami, Florida.
+He retired after more than 28 years as a special agent with DHS and the legacy U.S. Customs Service.
+He was previously the deputy director for the agency’s national emergency preparedness division and assistant director for its national firearms and tactical training division.
+His over 40 writings and presentations often address the important need for cooperation, coordination and collaboration between the fields of public health, emergency management and law enforcement, especially in the area of pandemic preparedness.
 He received his graduate degrees at the University of Delaware in public administration and Naval Postgraduate School in homeland security studies.
-He is a long-time contributor to Domestic Preparedness and serves on the Advisory Board.
+He currently serves on the Domestic Preparedness Advisory Board.